Living in Jesmond

 Upmarket Newcastle neighbourhood with Dene walks, independent restaurants, and student life.
 Located in North East, Jesmond has a population of approximately 15,471 residents, making it a compact neighbourhood by UK standards.
 The primary postcode area is NE2.

 Jesmond sits within North East and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £314k that is 26% above the North East average of £248k.
+The local property market is at the entry-level end of the spectrum, with a median price of £227k that is 0% below the North East average of £227k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Jesmond